-- 3.1 Parish Councils are consulted and asked to comment on planning applications prior to their being considered by the District Council's Planning Committee.
+3.1 Parish Councils are consulted and asked to comment on planning applications prior to their being considered by the District Council's

+- Planning Committee.
 Sometimes, a member of the Planning Committee will also be a member of a Parish Council and such a situation could give rise to a perception that there is a conflict between these two roles. - 3.2 Members of the Planning Committee may participate in the formulation of their Parish Council's comments on a planning application and may vote on motions put forward in connection with the making of such comments.
 However, in doing so, they must recognise that they have not yet received full information about the application e.g. the planning history, comments by other consultees and officer recommendation.
-They should therefore declare, at the Parish Council's meeting, that in assisting in the formulation of the Parish Council's comments, that they are only forming a preliminary view on the application, that they recognise that there is further information about the application which they have not yet received, and that they reserve the right to change their preliminary view, in the light of such further information, when the application is considered by the District Council's Planning Committee.

-3.3 In this way, members of the Planning Committee, who are also members of Parish Councils, will avoid any perception that they have fettered their judgment on an application before knowing the full facts about it.
+They should therefore declare, at the Parish Council's meeting, that in assisting in the formulation of the Parish Council's comments, that they are only forming a preliminary view on the application, that they recognise that there is further information about the application which they have not yet received, and that they reserve the right to change their preliminary view, in the light of such further information, when the application is considered by the District Council's Planning Committee. - 3.3 In this way, members of the Planning Committee, who are also members of Parish Councils, will avoid any perception that they have fettered their judgment on an application before knowing the full facts about it. - 3.4 Members are advised to let the planning committee know any ward interest, participation in parish council responses to applications or any significant lobbying at the meeting, whether or not they decide that it is appropriate to participate in the debate and determination regarding an application.